rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/DippingButter.rst

 Notes
 -----

-Good as a dipping sauce for steak or use for basting chicken, prawns or grilled corn.
+Good as a dipping sauce for steak, or use for basting chicken, prawns or grilled corn.